GPSDD/doc-api/source/includes/api/_metadata.md

 The "application" and "language" attributes are required and it is mandatory to include them in the payload.

 <aside class="notice">
-    Metadata updates done to datasets of index connectors (e.g. World Bank) may be overwritten by the connector's schedule metadata autoupdate.
+    Metadata updates done to datasets of index connectors (e.g. World Bank, Resource Watch) may be overwritten by the connector's schedule metadata autoupdate.
 </aside>